NSUR COIN Price Tops $0.0001 on Major Exchanges (NSUR)

-NSUR COIN (NSUR) traded flat against the US dollar during the 24 hour period ending at 11:00 AM Eastern on June 29th.
-In the last week, NSUR COIN has traded flat against the US dollar.
-One NSUR COIN token can currently be purchased for approximately $0.0001 or 0.00000000 BTC on popular exchanges.
-NSUR COIN has a market capitalization of $98.60 million and approximately $440.41 worth of NSUR COIN was traded on exchanges in the last 24 hours.
+NSUR COIN (NSUR) traded flat against the U.S. dollar during the 1-day period ending at 10:00 AM Eastern on June 30th.
+In the last seven days, NSUR COIN has traded flat against the U.S. dollar.
+NSUR COIN has a total market cap of $98.60 million and $440.41 worth of NSUR COIN was traded on exchanges in the last day.
+One NSUR COIN token can now be bought for approximately $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.